RV 101 Dealer - Customer RV Walk Through RV Orientation® Online Video Training Program

 Great Customer Service…

-Providing your customers by purchasing this course at a very discounted price then giving them this complimentary gift from your RV dealership accomplishes two very important goals:
+Providing your customers (by purchasing this course at a discounted price) this RV training as a complimentary gift from your RV dealership accomplishes two very important goals:

 1) It lets all of your customers know you genuinely care about their RV education.
 Every time they watch the complimentary RV Orientation training video they will think of your RV dealership and the fact that you were concerned about educating them on their new RV purchase, after the sale.
 Talk about great customer service.

-2) Your customers will already be familiar with how the RV operates and will be able to ask more targeted questions during the dealer walk-through orientation.
-This will also decrease the amount of time your paid employees spend giving the walk through.
+2) Your customers will already be familiar with how the RV operates, and will be able to ask more targeted questions during the dealer walk-through orientation.
+This also decreases the amount of time your paid employees spend giving the walk-through.